opensearch-project/documentation-website/_notifications-plugin/api.md

 Parameter	| Description
 :--- | :---
-config_id | identifier of a channel.
+config_id | Specifies the channel identifier.
-config_id_list | Comma-separated list of channel IDs. from_index | The starting index to search from. max_items | The maximum amount of items to return in your request. sort_order | Specifies the direction to sort results in.
-Valid options are asc and desc. sort_field | Field to sort results with. last_updated_time_ms | The unix time in milliseconds of when the channel was last updated. created_time_ms | The unix time in milliseconds of when the channel was created. is_enabled | Whether the channel is enabled. config_type | The channel type.
+config_id_list | Specifies a comma-separated list of channel IDs. from_index | The starting index to search from. max_items | The maximum amount of items to return in your request. sort_order | Specifies the direction to sort results in.
+Valid options are `asc` and `desc`. sort_field | Field to sort results with. last_updated_time_ms | The unix time in milliseconds of when the channel was last updated. created_time_ms | The unix time in milliseconds of when the channel was created. is_enabled | Indicates whether the channel is enabled. config_type | The channel type.
 Valid options are `sns`, `slack`, `chime`, `webhook`, `smtp_account`, `ses_account`, `email_group`, `email`. name | The channel's name. description	| The channel's description.